Bosch-0/Project-Muggle/README.md

 - Multisig integration with hardened hierarchical Deterministic Wallets.
 - Bitcoin Core hardware wallet integration.
 - Node bootstrapping.
+- Who is the GUI being designed for?

 </details>

 ## 🖥️ GUI Designs
 Project Muggle will be actively working on improving the UI/UX of the Bitcoin Core graphical user interface (GUI).
 Design scope will focus on changes that will be atomic (versioned), non-contentious and translatable to future frameworks such as QML (to not incur design debt).
-Contributing designs will also assist with establishing design workflows and processes that intergrate with the current Bitcoin Core contributing guidelines.
+Contributing designs will also assist with establishing design workflows and processes that integrate with the current Bitcoin Core contributing guidelines.

-Re-designing of bitcoincore.org (see section above) also impacts the UI/UX of the GUI
+Re-designing of bitcoincore.org (see section above) also falls under the umbrella of UI/UX of the GUI though this has been kept separate from this section.

 Some designs may be prototyped in other open source Bitcoin Projects that have a faster developmental pace than Bitcoin Core.
-These projects will be labelled as segeu designs.
+These projects will be labelled as segue designs.

 ### QML GUI